 Every single day we get phone calls from prospective clients who want to bring a medical malpractice case.
-We probably do a full investigation in 5% of these cases and file suit in half of those cases.
+We probably do a full investigation in 5% of these cases and sue in half of those cases.

 Who bears the brunt of this injustice?
-Like medical negligence cases in general, most of the injustice is borne by our elderly.
-They almost always have no income so there are no meaningful economic damages.
+Like medical negligence cases, most of the injustice is borne by our elderly.
+They almost always have no income, so there are no meaningful economic damages.
 So we are left with the cap on pain and suffering damages.
 But is not just the elderly.
-One study found that 90% of patients seeking a malpractice lawyer will not get one, singling out women, children and the elderly.
+One study found that 90% of patients seeking a malpractice lawyer will not get one, singling out women, children, and the elderly.

 Will we take a case when the only damages are medical bills and the cap on noneconomic damages?
 We will, evidenced by the case I just cited.
 But we are only taking those cases where we think we have a really good chance of winning at trial (or there is something compelling about the client that makes us throw the rule book away… this happens every few years.)

 - How do judges, juries, and lawyers put a value on medical malpractice lawsuits?

 Nothing.
 It is unfair.
 But it really takes a great deal of effort to sort through these cases and determine whether there is liability.
 We can never have a system where we are spending $50,000 to deal with a $100,000 harm, even with the full understanding that $100,000 of harm was unbelievable physically and emotionally painful.
 Ultimately, the civil justice system is awful.
 Why don’t we just replace it?
 Well, even if you will overlook the constitutional guarantees provided by the 7th Amendment that we have ignored in recent years, this awful system we labor under is still the best justice system in the world’s history.